 On this first day of 2014 which is also the solemnity of the Holy Mother of God, I pray that I may better imitate Mary who observed the unfolding moments in her family life—the poignant, the painful, the majestic, and the mundane—and "kept all these things, reflecting on them in her heart" (Luke 2:19).
 That is my New Year's resolution: that a life better examined may yield greater joy.

 If you would like to read more about this ad, Aleteia has an interesting piece about it.
+If you have ever thought you're "not a kid-person," drop everything and read this.
 And if you're looking for some blogs that regularly touch on family life, a few of my favorites are Time Flies When You're Having Babies, Catholic All Year, Carrots for Michaelmas, and of course there's Conversion Diary and I Have to Sit Down.
 They each have a great blogroll if you want even more.

 What are your thoughts?
 I'd love to hear from you!
 Also, I just added those little buttons for Gmail, Blogger, Twitter, and Facebook on the bottom of each post.
 Share the love! ;)